Kotlin/kotlin-spec/docs/src/md/kotlin.core/overload-resolution.md

 These same-priority implicit receivers form a _one-only implicit receiver group_, which is considered as a special implicit receiver with the following semantics.
 When using a one-only implicit receiver group as an implicit receiver for the purposes of overload resolution, _every implicit receiver_ from the group is considered as if it is the singular implicit receiver, and if two or more implicit receivers from the group can be used, it is an **overload ambiguity** which must be reported as a compile-time error.

-The implicit receiver having the highest priority (if singular) is also called the _default implicit receiver_.
+The implicit receiver having the highest priority (if not a one-only implicit receiver group) is also called the _default implicit receiver_.
-If the default implicit receiver is not a receiver from the context receiver parameters, it is available in a scope as `this`.
+The default implicit receiver is available in a scope as `this`.
-In other cases and for other available receivers one may use [labeled this-expressions][This-expressions] for access.
+Alternatively, one may use [labeled this-expressions][This-expressions] for access to implicit receivers.

-> Note: several implicit receivers with the highest priority may happen, for example, inside a top-level [contextual function declaration].
+> Note: a one-only implicit receiver group may have the highest priority, for example, inside a top-level [contextual function declaration].

 If an implicit receiver is available in a given scope, it may be used to call callables implicitly in that scope without using the navigation operator.